-- 1) for monitoring the pest situation islandwide; - for monitoring exports using data from the phytosanitary certificates, and - 3) to record and analyze data from the Fruit Fly Survey.
+- for monitoring the pest situation islandwide; - for monitoring exports using data from the phytosanitary certificates, and - 3) to record and analyze data from the Fruit Fly Survey.

-Ministry of Agriculture officers were facilitated to attend the Second Meeting of the Pesticides Control Boards of the OECS in Grenada, the VIth Meeting of Plant Protection Directors of the Caribbean Area in St. Lucia and the 2nd CARAPHIN Regional Training course in Trinidad and Tobago.
+Ministry of Agriculture officers were facilitated to attend the Second Meeting of the Pesticides Control Boards of the OECS in Grenada, the VIth Meeting of Plant Protection Directors of the Caribbean Area in St Lucia and the 2nd CARAPHIN Regional Training course in Trinidad and Tobago.

-The Project continued to maintain close working relations with all institutions involved in agricultural development in Dominica to provide daily technical back-up to the Plant Protection and Quarantine Unit of the Division of Agriculture.
+continued Project to The maintain close working relations with institutions involved all agricultural development in Dominica to provide daily technical back-up to the Plant Protection and Quarantine Division Unit of the Agriculture.